 Twelve of Baxter’s manufacturing operations treat wastewater on-site and either discharge to a waterway or operate as zero-discharge facilities.
 These facilities typically do not have access to regional or municipal wastewater-treatment systems.
 For example, Baxter’s facilities in Alathur and Waluj, India, reuse all treated wastewater on-site for landscaping and irrigation or, after further treatment by reverse osmosis, for cooling towers.
 In 2013, these 12 facilities treated more than 4.7 million cubic meters of wastewater, nearly 32% of Baxter's total water consumption.

 The combined treated effluent from the 10 facilities that discharge to a waterway have average concentration levels of wastewater pollutants (see table) that are generally regarded as indicators of adequately treated wastewater and are well below typical regulatory discharge limits.

 |*||Estimated total water pollutant levels for treated wastewater discharged directly into waterways.
 Data do not include two facilities that operate zero-discharge systems in accordance with local regulatory requirements.|

-|**||When actual performance data were not available, estimates were developed based on performance at similar facilities or on other measured performance indicators.|
+|**||When actual performance data were not available, estimates are based on performance at similar facilities or on other measured performance indicators.|

 Complementing these global processes, each Baxter facility determines the most effective and environmentally responsible method of protecting the public water supply and public health in accordance with company policies and local regulations.
 For example, Baxter’s major research and development facility in Round Lake, Illinois, United States, has an ongoing program launched in 1989 to evaluate its solution products, including those containing APIs, for their removal in wastewater treatment systems.
 The company shares this information with Baxter facilities around the world.

 |1||One cubic meter equals 1,000 liters or 264 gallons.|